Shopify/toxiproxy/README.md

 end
 ```

 The tests pass!
-We now have a unit test that proofs fetching the tags when
+We now have a unit test that proves fetching the tags when
 Redis is down works.
 You should also write an integration test, that wraps
 fetching the entire blog post page when Redis is down.